UPES Dehradun BA Admissions 2026

 If you have 6 months for CUET preparation, you have enough time to complete the syllabus, revise properly, and take mock tests.
 Here is a simple month-wise CUET study plan:

-Complete NCERT theory of all subjects
+Complete the NCERT theory of all subjects

 Make clear chapter-wise notes